Best Practices for Order Sync

 Discounts

 The best practice for discounts is to post all discount, promotion, or coupon amounts to a generic discount item.
-In most cases, the discount will be posted at the order header in NetSuite.
+Usually, discounts are posted at the order header in NetSuite.
 But certain connectors will default to the line level because of specific differences for the storefront.
-Using this approach ensures that the discount total on the order will post to NetSuite resulting in the NetSuite order total matching the marketplace or cart order total.
+This approach ensures the discount total posts to NetSuite, making the order totals match between NetSuite and the marketplace/cart.
 Posting the discount to the order header allows the discount total to show up in NetSuite order summary, on which you can easily view the discount on the order.

 For information about the best practice for setting up discount items, see Managing Order Discounts in NetSuite Connector.